coderefinery/coderefinery.org/content/privacy-policy.md

 managed by NeIC.
 The currently participating staff who is also committed to be a part of the CodeRefinery SP have access to the information.

-We continue using the newsletter and notify-me form also in the new phase but we may switch to other services but in this case we would notify all subscribers about deletion of their contact information and invite them to re-register to the new services that we may migrate to.
+We continue using the newsletter in the new phase but we may switch to other services but in this case we would notify all subscribers about deletion of their contact information and invite them to re-register to the new services that we may migrate to.
 If a user wants to